Dramatic video of VTA bus crash, car driver asks why his fault?

 SAN JOSE, Calif.
 (KGO) --A small car collides with a big bus in San Jose.
-The car driver is asking tonight, how could this be his fault, when he had a green light?
+The car driver is asking how could this be his fault when he had a green light?
 He sent I-Team Reporter Dan Noyes a message on Twitter with that video, asking him to investigate.

 Eric Canoy had the option of telecommuting to his job as engineer for a Silicon Valley electric car startup, but on this day in August, he decided to drive in.